-The funding landscape for cannabis companies in Canada has changed dramatically in recent years.
+The funding landscape for cannabis companies in Canada has changed dramatically in the last two years.
 Cannabis companies had historically raised funds by issuing additional equity both privately and on the public markets.
-Beginning in 2019, however, such equity fundraising began to decline significantly, mirroring general declines and continued volatility in cannabis company valuations.
-The Canadian cannabis industry has now seen a significant number of companies seeking creditor protection or being placed into receivership, as well as consolidations and dispositions of non-core assets.
+Beginning mid-2019, however, such equity fundraising has declined significantly, mirroring general declines and continued volatility in cannabis company valuations, while debt financing has increased.
+The Canadian cannabis industry is now seeing an uptick in the number of companies seeking creditor protection or being placed into receivership.